yesudeep/puppy/README.markdown

 ============
 Puppy is a (driver) meta-framework for Python Web developers.

-Puppy uses many tools to make it easier for you to develop your Website.
+You've manually run minification tools, image optimizers, css generators, JavaScript unit testing tools, and other tools when deploying your Website, haven't you?

-In the past you may have manually run minification tools, image optimizers, css generators, JavaScript unit testing tools, and other tools.
+Puppy automates all this for you.

-Puppy automates all that for you.
-For example, if you modify a CSS file in your code, puppy detects the change and builds a minified version alongside your untouched CSS.
-And this happens transparently, so there is really no reason to go to the terminal and sit issuing commands.
+It uses many tools to make it easier for you to develop a production quality Website.
+For example, if you modify a CSS file in your code, puppy detects the change and builds a minified version alongside your untouched CSS _as you work_.
+And this happens transparently in the background, so there is really no reason to issue build commands repeatedly.

-Sit back and let Puppy take over all that.
+Sit back and let Puppy take over all that for you.

 Bugs or enhancements?
 ---------------------